Frequently Asked Questions

 Time- When my own art-loving daughter was little, I found that creativity happened best when we were home and having “down time”.
 If she said she was bored I would make a big deal about how that was a special moment because it meant her creativity was about to kick in.
 I’d tell her all she had to do was go sit at her art table and see what came to her.

 Space and Supplies- We had a little plastic table and chairs for our art space.
 It doesn’t have to be fancy.
 Paper, pencils, markers, crayons, colored pencils, paint and brushes are great.
 I loved the spill proof water cup you see here.
 A dedicated space that can get messy gives little ones permission and freedom to create without hassle or worry.

-Support- When she’d show me her work, I would say things like: "Oh, I see you did [blank] over here.
-And tell me about this part here...” or “Wow!
-This looks like it was fun to make” and “I love looking at your art."
-My goal was to get her reflecting and talking about what she made, and to encourage joyful exploration and creating.
-I would often write down what she told me on the back of the paper for our future enjoyment.
+Support- When she’d show me her art, I tried not to say things like "That looks so good!
+You are the best artist ever!", as tempting as that is.
+Instead, I would say things like: "Oh, I see you added red over here" (or bold lines, or tiny marks, or whatever you see).
+"Tell me about this part here...” or “Wow!
+This looks like it was so much fun to make” and “I love looking at your art.
+Is there a story behind it?" instead of "What IS it?"
+My goal was to get her reflecting and talking about what she made, and to encourage joyful exploration rather than trying to please me.
+Older children often become very preoccupied with the safety of making "good" art that is typically a copy of a teacher sample.
+Fostering creativity begins young.
+I would often write down any stories she told me about her art on the back of the paper for our future enjoyment.

 And when your child turns 7?
 My classes are ready and waiting!